cameronnathan707/Ultrasonic-Radar-with-Gui/README.md

 # Ultrasonic Radar with Gui
- This is Not my idea and it comes from Dejan Nedelkovski and the tutorial can be found on his website www.HowToMechatronics.com
+ This is not my idea and it comes from Dejan Nedelkovski and the tutorial can be found on his website www.HowToMechatronics.com

  ## Getting Started